 An Interview with PrEP Researcher, Dr. Albert Liu

-Last year, the U.S. Food and Drug Administration (FDA) approved Truvada for use in HIV prevention, a strategy known as pre-exposure prophylaxis, or PrEP.
-Jobert Poblete, Clinical Trials Recruiter, spoke with Bridge HIV’s Director of HIV Prevention Intervention Studies, Dr. Albert Liu, about this important new development in HIV prevention.
+In 2012, the U.S. Food and Drug Administration (FDA) approved Truvada for use in HIV prevention, a strategy known as pre-exposure prophylaxis, or PrEP.
+Bridge HIV’s Director of HIV Prevention Intervention Studies, Dr. Albert Liu, answers your questions about this important HIV prevention strategy.